 - Lack of Expertise

 The vendor’s lack of integration/trouble-shooting expertise might result in errors and might disrupt the communication cycle thereby increasing customer discontent.
 This is because you might be trying to synchronise components that were never meant to fit together and were not designed in collaboration with each other.

 A full-stack service provider will take care of all the aforementioned requirements by creating all its components in complete harmony with each other.
 Hence, even if you start with just one of them, integrating the rest at a later stage is seamless.
 Also, you pay for what you use and never for the whole package unless you opt for the latter.
 With its open SDKs and APIs, it gives the freedom to the developers to design the applications as per requirement.

-While on a lookout for a CPaaS vendor, you may also want to consider the role of intelligence in today’s communication.
+While on the lookout for a CPaaS vendor, you may also want to consider the role of intelligence in today’s communication.
 Voice, video, messaging being the fundamentals of communications, some CPaaS providers are now moving towards a broad range of communication APIs that support AI/IOT/VR capabilities too.
 Choose one that can provide your organisation with a distinct edge over the competitors.

-EnableX is one of the few CPaaS providers offering full stack CPaaS platform in Asia and beyond with voice, video, messaging and advanced features such as recording, AR and translation.
+EnableX is one of the few CPaaS providers offering full-stack CPaaS platform in Asia and beyond with voice, video, messaging and advanced features such as recording, AR and translation.
 With EnableX’s robust APIs, organisations can begin with one communication functionality (eg Voice chat) and easily add messaging and video chat as they enhance their applications and workflow to be omnichannel.
 This gives any organisation the trust and confidence that they will not have to select a second or third platform provider as their needs expand or change.
 Experience EnableX here.